-DATE: September 21, 2017
+DATE: September 12, 2019

-TO: Watershed Conservation Authority Governing Board
+то: Watershed Conservation Authority Governing Board

-FROM: Salian Garcia, Fiscal Manager
+FROM: Nicole Law, Fiscal Manager

 THROUGH: Mark Stanley, Executive Officer

-SUBJECT: Item 14: Consideration of a resolution to adopt amendments to the WCA
+SUBJECT: Item 13: Consideration of a resolution to approve update of Employee Handbook

-Employee Handbook and related policies.

-RECOMMENDATION: That the WCA Governing Board adopt amendments to the WCA Employee Handbook and related policies.
+RECOMMENDATION: That the WCA Governing Board approve the update of the WCA Employee Handbook.

 BACKGROUND: The Watershed Conservation Authority Employee Handbook is reviewed and updated as needed by staff at least on an annual basis.
-The Handbook is being amended to update policies.
+The Handbook is being amended to update policies to be consistent with California state laws.
 The employee handbook has additionally been amended to add, delete, and modify language and policies for clarification purposes and to reduce areas of ambiguity.
 The amended Employee Handbook, attached as Exhibit A, denotes all proposed updates which includes modification to the following sections: